{ .comment-controls {display:none;} }

 Is it wrong to say

-That this happened way too fast for me
+Way too fast for me

 How can someone take it in